Ahsan Reiterates Continuation Of Policies To Ensure Stability, Economic Development - UrduPoint

 He underlined the need to adopt innovative financing mechanisms, especially considering the limited space in Pakistan's economic condition to ensure a strong infrastructure.

-Talking about the debt situation, he said, it was previous government of Pakistan Tehreek-i-Insaf that took highest loan in the history of Pakistan during 2018, which forced the successive government to take further loans for paying off.
+Talking about the debt situation, he said, it was previous government of Pakistan Tehreek-i-Insaf that took highest loan in the history of Pakistan during 2018.

-Ahsan also highlighted the importance of collaboration with the private sector to boost Pakistan's exports.
+Despite this challenge, he expressed confidence in the government's ability to overcome obstacles and lead the nation towards economic stability.

-With a target of reaching $100 billion in exports within 7 to 8 years, it is crucial to tap into the potential of the private sector and create an enabling environment for businesses to thrive.
+Ahsan Iqbal emphasized that the future of Pakistan hinged on the growth of key sectors such as agriculture, industry and services, and the adoption of technological advancements.

 He highlighted that the success of Pakistan depended on increasing foreign exchange reserves.